Research & Academic Profile

 Kalyva

-Researcher and computional biologist with experience in cancer genomics, transcriptomics and bioinformatics.
+Researcher and computational biologist with experience in cancer genomics, transcriptomics and bioinformatics.
 Passionate about interdisciplinary work and innovation.

 Get in touch